-In the 1960s, an EMS system for adults takes form, catalyzed in part by experiences from the Korean and Vietnam Wars, which demonstrated that survival rates of soldiers increased by stabilizing and transporting them to well-equipped trauma centers.
+In the 1960s, an EMS system for adults takes form, catalyzed by experiences from the Korean and Vietnam Wars, which demonstrated improved survival by stabilizing and transporting soldiers to well-equipped trauma centers.
 While adult care improves, however, children's outcomes lag behind.